dm4ml/gears/docs/examples/simple.md

 SELECT * FROM users WHERE name = "Alice"
 ```

-One of the areas where `gears` shines is the ability to validate LLM output and dynamically decide what to do.
+One of the areas where `gears` shines is the ability to validate LLM output and _then_ dynamically decide what to do.
 In this tutorial, we will build a simple `Gear` that generates executable SQL from a natural language query.

 ## 0. Downloads